 Being a trustee means you have to take responsibility for everything you and your fellow trustees do in relation to the fund.
 If the SMSF fails to follow the rules, the ATO will fine the SMSF trustees, even if they are following the advice of an advisor.
-The minimum penalty amount is $850 and can be as high as $10,200.
-On top of the fines, trustees may also have to rectify their mistakes and complete an education course.
-If people don’t do this, it is an offence.
+On top of substantial penalties, trustees may also have to rectify their mistakes, pay extra tax and complete an education course.

 For more information, see the ATO’s Thinking about self-managed super webpage.

 Things to think about before you create an SMSF

 Before you set up an SMSF, it’s a good idea to double-check it’s the right thing for you.
 An important thing to know is that if your SMSF loses money due to theft or fraud, you do not have access to any compensation schemes.